 Does art have a place in conflict?
 During spring 2015 in the Crossings blog four Uniarts Helsinki students shared their experiences about their student exchange in Palestine.
 The story continues in 2017, as a new group of pedagogy students travel to Palestine for their traineeship period.

-The blog will be updated during spring by MA students in dance pedagogy Maikki and Georgina, MA student in theatre pedagogy Elina, coordinator and alum Helena, as well as music pedagogy students Jarkko and Veera from Metropolia University of Applied Sciences.
+The blog will be updated during November by MA students in dance pedagogy Maikki and Georgina, and MA student in theatre pedagogy Elina.

 ArtsEqual studies how art can increase equality and well-being, and how it could be a public service that belongs to all.
 But what kind of things does this mean in practice?
 This blog describes what ArtsEqual is all about.

 This blog features texts by students attending the Sibelius Academy 2,5 years Master's education.
 They approach the opera productions ahead by taking a look at the composers, the characters and their experiences before the approaching premieres.